rotki/docs/usage-guides/pnl.md

 # Creating a profit/loss report

+> [!TIP]
+> **New to rotki?** If you're looking for a step-by-step guide to doing your crypto taxes, start with the [Tax Accounting Guide](/usage-guides/tax-accounting) which walks you through the entire workflow.
+This page covers the PnL report feature in detail.

 rotki helps you track your cryptocurrency profits and losses (PnL) by analyzing your trading history and other transactions.
 Here's what you need to know about how these reports work:

 ## Key Features